frabjous/open-guide-typesetting-framework/doc/usage.md

 However, it is possible to make use of plain-text based auxiliary files, such as svg images or stylesheets or LaTeX packages, and there are circumstances in which it makes sense to edit these directly.

 The main document is a markdown file using pandoc's academic-oriented flavor of markdown.
 Editors or typesetters editing the document should be intimately familiar with pandoc's version of markdown.
-Pandoc's website provides a fairly [comprehensive overview of its markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) in its [User's Guide](https://pandoc.org/MANUAL.html).
+Pandoc's website provides a fairly [comprehensive overview of its markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) in its [user's guide](https://pandoc.org/MANUAL.html).

 Those new to the typesetting framework should also consult the [Basic Usage, Buttons and Keybindings](https://github.com/frabjous/open-guide-editor/blob/main/doc/basic-usage.md) section of the documentation for the [Open Guide Editor](https://github.com/frabjous/open-guide-editor/) for information on how to use the editor, including the live-updating preview mechanisms, citation auto-completion, and more.